 A: No - Our office is closed to the public.
 We operate remotely throughout Orange County using the latest sign-up/scheduling/lesson notification software in the industry.
 You can sign up 24/7 on our website or call/text us directly from 8am - 8pm any day of the week.

-A: Yes, do you ever wonder why you are getting honked at since moving to California?
+A: Yes/Maybe.
+Do you ever wonder why you are getting honked at since moving to California?
 Not sure who has the right of way in a parking lot?
 Can you cross solid lines, yellow lines, double lines?
 Can you go on a red light?
 Many states and counties have different driving norms.
 Keep in mind the DMV Behind the Wheel Test requires specific knowledge of the test procedure.
 Just because you can drive does not mean you can pass the DMV test.

 That said its important that your English speaking and understanding ability is extremely high.
 Many specific driving, and direction words and phrases are used when teaching driving.
 If your language ability is questionable, we are not the school for you.
 This is not a vocabulary class.
 Its difficult for both the student and instructor to be in the car for 2 hours and neither able to understand what the other is saying.
 For example, recently an instructor told a student "at the next intersection with the red light, turn right".
 The student whipped the car into the next street because the only understood "turn right".
 That lack of fundamental language ability is unacceptable and dangerous.